 ‘Eating while sitting cross-legged on the floor helps in digestion.
 It is our family tradition and old wisdom.
 Are you comfortable?’
 Jan inquired.

-’Yes, absolutely’, Adam told a lie.
+‘Yes, absolutely’, Adam lied about.

 He waited for Jan to finish his food, who silently had a moment of gratitude after which he got up and started to put the dishes away.
 Adam helped him.